View New Upcoming retreats

 The purpose of this stage of meditation is to create the specific conditions for insight that gives rise to Sakadāgāmi (Once Returner).
 It is important when developing these conditions that you don't focus on your goal but rather on creating the perfect conditions for it to arise.

-The term Once Returner refers to the significant weakening of the underlying tendency toward attraction and aversion with the meditators mind and the tendency of the mind to grab and let go of these experiences, rather then cling onto them when in habitual delusion.
+The term Once Returner refers to the significant weakening of the underlying tendency toward desire and aversion with the meditator's mind and the tendency of the mind to grab and let go of these experiences, rather than cling onto them when in habitual delusion.
 In this way the mind, still with delusion, will return once to a habitual pattern before turning away from it, and no longer apply attention toward it again and again.
-In simple terms the Sakadāgāmi's mind drops things as quickly as it picks them up causing a deconditioning of habitual patterns which prepares the mind for Anāgāmi-Insight.
+In simple terms, the Sakadāgāmi's mind drops things as quickly as it picks them up, causing a deconditioning of habitual patterns which prepares the mind for Anāgāmi-Insight.

 ..........................